mackenziekbrooks/dci101-f22/docs/schedule/week01.md

 ### Blog post #1

 What brought you to this class?
-How do you relate to digital culture and information in your personal life?
+How do our definitions of digital culture and information relate your personal life?
 Academic life?
-What do you find most interesting?
+What do you find most interesting about issues around DCI?
 Concerning?
 What personal goals do you have for this class - skills you want to develop or topics you want to explore?
 What will success look like *for you*, beyond just an A?

 **Specifications:**